 Isuzu is a public company of Japanese origin.
-It is associated with manufacturing sector of the automobile industry.
-Its major activities include sale, marketing and production of diesel engines and commercial vehicles.
+It is associated with the manufacturing sector of the automobile industry.
+Its major activities include the sale, marketing, and production of diesel engines and commercial vehicles.
 The company was founded in the year 1916 but it actually came into being in the year 1934 when it was renamed Isuzu.

 In the year 1971, Isuzu signed a capital agreement with another automobile giant General Motors.
-It has targeted small industries, the mass market of the upper class and upper-middle class individuals and logistic companies as its potential customers.
-It faces competition from following companies-
+It has targeted small industries, the mass market of the upper class and upper-middle-class individuals, and logistic companies as its potential customers.
+It faces competition from the following companies-

 - Industry: Manufacturing

 - Headquarters: Yokohama Gate Tower, Nishi-ku, Yokohama, Japan

 - Key people: Masanori Katayama, (Chairman, CEO & Representative Director) and Shinsuke Minami: (President, COO & Representative Director)

 The commercial market of Isuzu has spread globally with its major focus on the construction of diesel-powered buses and trucks and therefore it has become one of the major manufacturers of heavy-duty and medium trucks.

 More than 20 million diesel engines belonging to the brand Isuzu are in use in the world market.
 Companies like Renault-Nissan Alliance and Ford Motor Company have been its clients for diesel engines for a long time.
 Some important products from its portfolio are as follows-

 - SUVs and passenger vehicles like D-Max Pick-up Truck, the second generation Isuzu D-Max and Isuzu Mu-X

 - Commercial vehicles that are still in production are Reach, Journey-J, Journey, Erga Mio, Erga-J, gala-Mio, Gala, Giga, Forward and Elf